Mboubaker/OS1-128-/Instant-ngp.md

 ## Preparing new NeRF datasets

 Make sure that you have installed COLMAP and it is available in your PATH.
-If you are using a video file as input, also

 ### If you are training from a video file :